mtricht/gamesense-essentials/README.md

 This programs adds the following to your SteelSeries OLED screen:

-- A clock
+- Clock
-- Volume slider when changing
+- Volume slider
-- Displaying current artist and song for:
+- Now playing artist and song for:
   - Spotify
   - iTunes
   - [MusicBee](https://getmusicbee.com/)